RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Experiments

 \subsection{Ablation study}

 We now examine the impact of various modeling and algorithmic choices via an ablation study.
-We train on 1,000 problems instead of 5,000 for all ablations for faster experimentation, and denote this reduced training size with $\textbf{T}_{\textbf{1k}}$.
-We experiment with the following adjustments:

-\begin{itemize} \item \textbf{Conf.
-Rew.}: We no longer use the confidence reward, $R^C$, and instead only use the goal reward, $R^G$. \item \textbf{LSTM}: We no longer condition on previously selected examples by removing the LSTM architecture and instead set the latent state for all time steps to be $\mathbf{h}_0$. \item \textbf{Ent.}: We no longer include an entropy term in the loss function. \item \textbf{SP}: We no longer provide learnable soft prompts to the S-BERT encoder.
-We note that this change significantly reduces the memory footprint since soft prompt tuning requires storing copies of partial gradients over all S-BERT parameters for each candidate example. \item $\textbf{TC}_{\textbf{20}}$ and $\textbf{TC}_{\textbf{all}}$: We vary the size of the corpus at train time, using a corpus with 20 problems from the training set and all remaining problems from the training set, respectively.
-We also apply the SP ablation for the TC ablations since otherwise the partial gradients over the S-BERT parameters will cause the system to run out of memory for $\text{TC}_{\text{all}}$. \end{itemize}
+We train on 1,000 problems instead of 5,000 ($\textbf{T}_{\textbf{1k}}$), we no longer use the confidence reward, $R^C$, and instead only use the goal reward, $R^G$ (\textbf{Conf.
+Rew.}), we no longer condition on previously selected examples by removing the LSTM architecture and instead set the latent state for all time steps to be $\mathbf{h}_0$ (\textbf{LSTM}), we no longer include an entropy term in the loss function (\textbf{Ent.}), we no longer train with PPO and instead use REINFORCE (\textbf{R}) and REINFORCE with Baseline (\textbf{RwB}), we no longer provide learnable soft prompts to the S-BERT encoder (\textbf{SP}), and we vary the size of the corpus at train time, using a corpus with 20 problems ($\textbf{TC}_{\textbf{20}}$) from the training set and all remaining problems ($\textbf{TC}_{\textbf{all}}$) from the training set.
+Additionally, we use $\text{T}_{\text{1k}}$ for all ablations for fast experimentation, and apply the SP ablation for the TC ablations since otherwise the partial gradients over S-BERT parameters will cause memory issues for $\text{TC}_{\text{all}}$.

-Table \ref{tab:ablation} shows the results of the ablation study.
-We list both accuracy as well as the number of unique examples selected at inference time to examine the impact of each ablation on the diversity in the selected examples.
-For TabMWP, we evaluate on the pre-defined 1,000-sample subset of the test set.